install.packages("pak") #IF NOT ALREADY INSTALLED

 Space efficiency: Instead of taking up room in the “data row” of the graph, the title sits in a narrow horizontal band above the plot, freeing up the core of the graphing area for your data to shine.

 Pseudo-title element: Many graph design advocates recommend against using plot titles.
 The reason is that, at best, titles tend to do what good y-axis titles and figure captions already do, only worse.
 However, research does suggest novice graph readers find titles helpful as “footholds.”
-By moving the y-axis title to where a plot (sub)title might go, we allow it to serve a similar purpose but with no risk of being repetitive with a plot title.
+By moving the y-axis title to where a plot (sub)title might go, it’s allowed to serve a similar purpose but with no risk of being repetitive with a plot title.

 No ambiguity: One hazard with moving the y-axis title to anywhere other than its “normal” location is that it may become unclear what it refers to.
 By anchoring it above the y-axis line and left-justifying it to the left edge of the y-axis labels, there’s little, if any, ambiguity as to its purpose.
 This is aided by theme_plus()’s default behavior to place any legend title at the top of the plot to the right rather than to the left of the legend keys.